zenparsing/esparse/README.md

 is expected that any future changes to the AST protocol will be backward compatible with previous versions.

-## Roadmap ##

-The primary focus in the coming months will be preparing the library for production readiness, including:

-- Creating documentation describing the library API and the AST structure.
-- Widening the scope of the test suite.
-- Resolving any divergences from the emerging ECMAScript 6 specification.

 ## Hacking ##